-You get the sense that he’s just staying with you for your sake – This is a difficult one to define, but dog owners who’ve experienced it will understand instantly.
+This is a difficult one to define, but dog owners who’ve experienced it will understand instantly.
 Your dog still comes for walks, but you can see he gets little pleasure from them.
 He eats, but with no appetite.
-When you sit with him you’ll get an appreciative lick of your fingers or a thump of the tail, but you can tell that he’s tired and while he’s not in acute pain he’s never entirely comfortable either.
-It’s time to talk to your vet, to see if there’s anything that can be done to improve his quality of life.
-If there isn’t, it’s probably time to say good-bye to your dog and offer him a gentle passing from a life that’s been very well lived.
+When you sit with him you’ll get an appreciative lick of your fingers or a thump of the tail.
+However, you can tell that he’s tired and while he’s not in acute pain he’s never entirely comfortable.
+It’s time to talk to your vet about anything that can be done to improve his quality of life.
+If there isn’t, it’s probably time to say good-bye to your dog.
+Offer him a gentle passing from a life that’s been very well lived.

-Some people make lists, or use formal quality of life assessments for dogs, others are led by their heart rather than their head.
-There’s no single way to decide about putting a dog to sleep, but if your consideration for his needs are at the forefront of your mind you can be confident that you’ll do the right thing at the right time.
+Some people make lists, or use formal quality of life assessments for dogs.
+Others are led by their heart rather than their head.
+There’s no single way to decide about putting a dog to sleep.
+However, if his needs are at the forefront of your mind, you’ll do the right thing at the right time.

 Once you’ve accepted that euthanasia is the right choice there will be other decisions to make.
-You could take your friend to the vet, or you might decide that he will be more comfortable if the vet comes to your home and completes the euthanasia there.
-Whatever you decide, it’s important that you and any other family members or friends who’ve enjoyed your dog’s friendship and loyalty over the years have time to say goodbye.
+You could take your friend to the vet.
+You might decide that he will be more comfortable if the vet comes to your home.
+Whatever you decide, it’s important that you and any other family members or friend have time to say goodbye.
 This is something you’ll remember and take comfort from in the weeks ahead.

-In the end, the final decision is yours and yours alone, but other family members, your friends and importantly your vet can all help.
-If you don’t have an immediate person to turn to there are support groups for bereaved pet owners, your vet can almost certainly put you in touch with one.
-Whatever help is offered when you’re thinking about putting your dog to sleep, on the day you say good-bye, and in the weeks afterwards, take what’s useful to you because this is a sad time and you deserve all the help you can get.
+The final decision is yours and yours alone.
+Other family members, your friends and importantly your vet can all help.
+If you don’t have an immediate person to turn to there are support groups for bereaved pet owners.
+Your vet can almost certainly put you in touch with one of these groups, to offer help.
+On the day you say good-bye, and in the weeks afterwards, take what’s useful to you.
+This is a sad time and you deserve all the help you can get.